ZachGentner/chrome-extension/README.md

 ### Prerequisites

-Rootwise is a Google chrome extension that can be installed from the Chrome Web Store.
+Rootwise is a Google Chrome extension that can be installed from the Chrome Web Store.

 ### Installation